History of Mexican Americans: Rise of Juan Crow

 In the 1890s, the railroad and mining industries continued to expand.
 These industries needed massive pools of labor to fill new jobs, many of which were filled by immigrants from Mexico.
 Immigrants entering the United States came from remote regions of Mexico, seeking relief from the increasingly brutal Porfiriato.
 The Texas Mexican Railway had connected the U.S. and Mexico in 1883, and this railway allowed for an increasingly integrated transnational transportation system between the two countries.
 Meanwhile, for elite Mexican American families who continued to undergo litigation involving disputed land claims, the federal government finally offered them some relief in 1891.
 The Court of Private Land Claims was created to settle disputes, providing a federally funded interpreter for the court.
 The New Mexico Territory, which had been urging such a commission for years, fell under the jurisdiction of the court, along with Colorado and Arizona.
-And though the Court did confirm some Nuevomexicano land grants, many were left unconfirmed.
+And though the Court did confirm some New Mexican land grants, many were left unconfirmed.